Heilige Lodewijkkerk

-The Heilige Lodewijkkerk, also called the St. Louis Church, is a Roman Catholic church at the Steenschuur in Leiden.
+The Heilige Lodewijkkerk ([ˈɦɛiləɣə ˈloːdəʋɛiˌkɛr(ə)k]), also translated as the Church of St. Louis, is a Roman Catholic church at the Steenschuur in Leiden.

 History

 The first church on this place was built in 1477 and was a chapel, the St. James Chapel, belonging to a guesthouse for pilgrims on their way to Santiago de Compostela.
 This chapel was therefore dedicated to St. James the Great.
 The front facade of the church was built in 1538.
 The tower, which is still called the Saint James Tower, was built in 1594 and its carillon was built in 1598.

 The chapel and the guesthouse were sold in 1547 to the parish of the Pieterskerk and in 1567 to the municipality of Leiden.
 The municipality of Leiden used the chapel first to store cereal and afterwards to test textiles.